chopfitzroy/dotfiles-experiment/README.md

 ## Gotchas ⚠

+Below are some common gotchas and how to fix them.

 ### WezTerm completions don't work with WSL2 ⚡

 The easiest way to solve this is to create a small bash script at `~/.local/bin/wezterm`: